Why Seniors should consider swimming

 Fortunately, swimming offers the aerobic benefits of jogging and the strength benefits of weightlifting without hurting your joints or straining your muscles.
-Let’s take a closer look at the health benefits of swimming for seniors.
+One of the perks of living at Rolling Green Village, retirement community in Greenville, SC., is the indoor heated saltwater pool.
+Now let’s take a closer look at the health benefits of swimming for seniors.

 Easy on the joints.
 Swimming offers a low-impact workout that’s easy on the joints.
 It’s why aquatic therapy is often used as part of your treatment when recovering from an injury.
 Water provides buoyancy, takes pressure off your joints, and allows you to exercise with less pain.

 Improves cardiovascular health.
 If climbing stairs leaves you short of breath, jump into the pool.
 Swimming and water exercises will build your endurance, lower blood pressure, improve circulation and reduce the risk of heart attack.
 In other words, swimming could help you live longer and better.
 The health benefits of swimming showed a 41% lower risk of death due to heart disease and stroke in a study of over 80,000 people.